Wednesday, July 16, 2025

 Riding bikes through a field, he grabbed my wrist

-and marched me into the canopy where trees
+and marched me into the canopy of trees that slumbered and stooped.

-I protested as he pushed me down and laid heavy on top
+I protested as he pushed me down and pressed heavily on top of me.

 Jumping up, I bolted for my bike, but he was fast.